qouteall/imm_ptl_wiki_copy/Portals.md

 * Collision.
 If an entity touches a portal, this mod will handle its cross-portal collision.
 * Cross Portal Entity Rendering.
 If an entity touches a portal, this mod will try to both render the entity inside and outside the portal so that the entity does not look clipped.
 * Cross Portal Block Interaction.
 The player can place and break blocks through the portal.

+## Breakable Portals
+Nether portals and custom datapack generated portals are breakable portals.
+The breakable portals are paired with their block structure.
+The block structure is a frame on a plane with portal placeholder blocks filled inside.
+Portal placeholder block is a type of transparent block without collision and has glowstone-level illumination.

+The breakable portals break when the frame or placeholder blocks break.
+If the breakable portal is incorrectly paired, it will also break.
+Every breakable portal is linked to its reverse portal.
+When a portal breaks, its reverse portal will also break.
+When the portal breaks, the placeholder blocks will vanish.